Sixth Annual JMC 48 Hour Video Contest!

 Groups or Individuals can register online or at the kick off meeting, Friday, September 29 at 4:00 pm in the Jones Media Center Innovation Studio.
 Regardless of where they sign-up, a member of each team MUST be present at the kickoff meeting to participate.
 The meeting is where they will receive a line of dialogue and a prop that must be used in the video.

 ● Include JMC contest prop and line of dialogue.

 ● Film duration maximum 4 minutes including credits.

 ● At least one member of the production team must be Dartmouth student, faculty, or staff.

 ● Include the 48 hour video contest bumper at the end of the video.

 ● Submit final project in file formats such as QuickTime (.mov) or MPEG (.mp4).
-Files must be delivered by 5:00 pm, Sunday, August 1, 2021.
-Screening and Awards Presentation will be Sunday, August 1 at 7:00 pm.
-Location TBD
+Instructions will be provided.
+Files must be delivered by 5:00 pm, Sunday, October 1.
+Screening and Awards Presentation will be Sunday, October 1 at 8:00 pm.
+Location JMC Innovation Studio

 ● Where necessary, must receive permission from locations and individuals that appear in the film.